-In recent years I have been working more on my own, both practicing on my own and beginning to record and play my solo work.
+In recent years I have been working more on my own, beginning to record and play my solo work.
 Still in development, you can find my solo work up here.
-I have also worked collaboratively with video artist to score their work, and to make live tracks for performances.
-I hope to continue to expand that work.
+I have also worked collaboratively with video artist to score their work, and to compose tracks or play live for performances.

 Saturniid is a multidisciplinary collaborative project with James Goddard.
 Often improvisational, Saturniid weaves live and recorded vocals, drone music and projections into a soundscape reminiscent of a thousand moths around a porch light.
-James has played in numerous projects including Elise Barbaba’s Black Space, Platitudes, *Shining* *Wizard* and NYON.
+Sometimes paired with politically charged archival footage or field recordings, Saturniid explores the ideas from Sun Ra’s Saturn and the metamorphosis of a Saturnidae moth.
+James has played in numerous projects including Elise Barbara’s Black Space, Platitudes, *Shining* *Wizard* and NYON.